-Background ROMs must be fitted at ROM addresses in the range 1...7.
-Any fitted outside this range will not be recognised as background ROMs.
+In V1.0 firmware background ROMs must be fitted at ROM addresses in the range 1...7.
+Foreground ROMs must be fitted so that there are contiguous ROMs from address 1.
+When searching for a foreground ROM the kernel starts at address 0 and works upwards until the first address greater than 0 if found.

-Foreground ROMs must be contiguously from ROM addresses 1 (or 0), working upwards.
-When searching for ROMs the Kernel starts at address 0 and works upwards until it finds the first unused address.
-If an expansion ROM 0 is fitted the on-board ROM may still be accessed at the first unused ROM address.
+In V1.1 firmware background ROMs may be fitted at ROM addresses in the range 0...15.
+Foreground ROMs must be fitted contiguously from address 16 or at any background ROM address.
+When searching for a foreground ROM the kernel starts at address 0 and works upwards until the first unused address greater than 15 is found.

+In either case if an expansion ROM 0 is fitted the on-board ROM can still be accessed at the first unused ROM address.